 The group of coordinators aims to:

 Members of the group are appointed by national authorities and the Commission chairs the meetings.
-For more information and reports from the meetings, visit the page of the group.
+For more information and reports from the meetings, see the page of the group.

 Professionals who have problems getting their professional experience recognised, may contact the SOLVIT network, national courts and public authorities, or as a last resort, complain to the Commission.

 Learn more about infringement cases and ways to assert your rights in the enforcement section.

-If you think a particular country’s legislation or administrative practices violate EU law, you can address a complaint in writing to the European Commission.
+If you think a particular country’s legislation or administrative practices violate EU law, you can complain in writing to the European Commission.